ghodulik95/chromebook-nautilus-desktop/README.md

 [⬆️ Back to top](#top)
 [🔗 Back to TOC](#toc)

 - **Works Out of the Box**: The front-facing webcam (labeled something like *720p HD Camera*) typically works fine without the `detect-webcam.sh` script.
-However, you might see multiple `/dev/videoX` devices in some apps, and only one of them is the real camera feed.
+However, you might see *several* `/dev/videoX` devices in some apps, and only one of them is the real camera feed.

 - **Symlink Behavior**:
   If you do enable `detect-webcam.sh`, you can then run: